tylerjcoyne/quest-submissions/Chapter 2/Day 4.md

 **3. Create a function to add to that array/dictionary.**

+(First 3 questions are all included in the below screenshot)

 <img width="1506" alt="Screen Shot 2022-07-17 at 2 53 26 PM" src="https://user-images.githubusercontent.com/92488787/179426197-2562e670-0f39-42fb-8da4-5d14b970a48e.png">

 **4. Add a transaction to call that function in step 3.**